Select a layer or an area in the image you want to warp.

 The Warp command lets you drag control points to manipulate the shape of images, shapes, or paths, and so on.
-You can also warp using a shape in the Warp Style pop‑up menu in the options bar.
-Shapes in the Warp Style pop‑up menu are also malleable; drag their control points.
+You can also warp using a shape in the Warp pop‑up menu in the options bar.
+Shapes in the Warp pop‑up menu are also malleable; you can drag their control points.

-When using the control points to distort an item, choosing View > Extras shows or hides the warp mesh and control points.
+When using the control points to distort an item, you can also choose View > Extras to show or hide the warp mesh and control points.

 To cancel the transformation, press Esc or click the Cancel button in the options bar.